 What is Hemp?
 A Comprehensive Guide to the World’s Most Useful Plant

-This plant has a storied history spanning over 10,000 years.
-And being one of the fastest-growing plants on earth, it has a lot of utility.
-Herein, we will delve into what it is, covering everything you need to know about the plant.
+While CBD products are relatively new, this plant has a storied history spanning over 10,000 years.
+And being one of the fastest-growing plants on earth, it has many uses.
+So dive in with us and learn more!

-The earliest evidence of man using hemp was traced back to tens of thousands of years ago, when it was spun into usable fiber.
-Remnants of hemp clothes have been found in Mesopotamia (modern-day Iran and Iraq), dating back to 8,000 B.C.
-Moreover, given that humans started cultivating agricultural products around 10,000 B.C, it is fair to assume it was one of the first products humans domesticated and cultivated.
+We can trace the plant’s use back to tens of thousands of years ago, when it was spun into usable fiber.
+Remnants of hemp clothes were found in Mesopotamia (modern-day Iran and Iraq), dating back to 8,000 B.C.
+This suggests it was one of the first products humans domesticated and cultivated.

-Evidence suggests that the Chinese have had the most extended continuous history of cultivating hemp— approximately 6,000 years.
-There is abundant evidence indicating that hemp was widely interwoven into many societal activities.
-It was crucial in weaving and pottery in East Asia, especially in China.
-Archeological evidence suggests that among the Yangshao, hemp fiber was used to create imprints in pottery as far back as 5000 B.C.
+Evidence suggests that the Chinese have cultivated hemp for approximately 6,000 years.
+And evidence suggests this plant played major roles in weaving and pottery in East Asia, especially in China.
+Archeological finds also teach us that the Yangshao, used hemp fiber to create pottery imprints as far back as 5000 B.C.

-America was first introduced to Cannabis Sativa in 1606.
-Ever since, hemp has been grown in some form ranging from a commercial utility-scale to a small scale for research.
-Believe it or not, our founding fathers were fond of the plant and encouraged its cultivation for commercial purposes.
+On this continent, we first met Cannabis Sativa in 1606.
+And it caught on quickly!
+Believe it or not, our founding fathers were fond of the plant, encouraging its cultivation for commercial purposes.

-In 2014, President Obama signed the first Farm Bill, giving research institutions a legal framework to work under when cultivating hemp under piloting farms.
-2015 saw another attempt to legitimize hemp cultivation with the Industrial Hemp Farming Act (H.R.
-525 and S. 134).
-In 2018, the Farm Bill was passed and signed into law by President Trump, legalizing hemp.
+Just 10 years later, President Obama signed the first Farm Bill, giving research institutions a legal framework for cultivating hemp under piloting farms.
+In 2015, the Industrial Hemp Farming Act (H.R.
+525 and S. 134) followed.
+And, in 2018, the next Farm Bill, legalized hemp, creating the environment we enjoy today.

 Hemp vs Marijuana

-Owing to prohibition and its taboo status, very few people truly understand cannabis.
+Because of its complex history, very few people truly understand cannabis.
 What is hemp, what is marijuana, and what are their differences?
-In fact, the vast majority of the knowledge base within the population is materially wrong.
-For instance, there is a common belief that hemp plants are male while marijuana plants are female is entirely false.
+There are so many wrong answers!
+For instance, many people belief that hemp plants are male while marijuana plants are female.
+But that’s just not true.

-It is essential to know that they are the same plant but of different varieties.
-As the International Association of Plant Taxonomy notes, both hemp and marijuana are Cannabis Sativa plants.
-Their differences arise from the application, function, and cultivation of these varieties.
+Truly, they are different varieties of the same plant.
+As the International Association of Plant Taxonomy notes, both are Cannabis Sativa plants.
+Their differences arise from their application, function, and cultivation.

 The marijuana variety yields trichomes that contain plenty of THC.
 Consequently, marijuana has infamously intoxicating properties.
-There are recreational and medical uses for marijuana.
+People use marijuana recreationally and medically.

-On the other hand, hemp is a taller Cannabis Sativa plant that shines in industrial applications.
-As such, it is valuable for its high-strength fiber in the textile, construction, and automobile industries.
+Hemp is a taller plant that shines in industrial applications.
+It’s valued for its high-strength fiber in the textile, construction, and automobile industries.
 The ointment, supplements, and even plastics industries also use oils from this cannabis variety.

-Only with the passage of the 2018 Farm Bill did the Federal Government officially recognize the differences between these two varieties.
-Crucially, the bill denotes what makes hemp different from marijuana.
-The former is any Cannabis Sativa plant with less than 0.3% THC.
+The true differences comes from that 2018 Farm Bill we just mentions.
+Because, with that law, the Federal Government officially recognize the varieties’ differences.
+Crucially, it defined hemp as any Cannabis Sativa plant with less than 0.3% THC.
 In comparison, any plant with more than 0.3% THC is marijuana and, therefore, a Schedule I drug.

 A Not So Fine Line